Mayor Garcetti should receive US Senate confirmation vote expeditiously: White House | Law-Order

 - United States

-Los Angeles Mayor Eric Garcetti, who has been nominated by President Joe Biden, as his envoy to India, should receive a confirmation vote by the United States Senate expeditiously, the White House said Wednesday.
+In July last year, US President Biden nominated 51-year-old Garcetti, who has been the Mayor of the City of Los Angeles since 2013, as his ambassador to India.

+His confirmation has been put on hold by Republican Senator Chuck Grassley.
+In a notice to the Senate on March 10, Grassley said he intends to object to Garcetti's nomination to be the Ambassador to India.

-The White House believes that Garcetti “should receive a vote in the Senate expeditiously,” White House Director of Communication Kate Bedingfield told reporters at her daily news conference.
+The White House believes that Garcetti "should receive a vote in the Senate expeditiously," White House Director of Communication Kate Bedingfield told reporters at her daily news conference on Wednesday.

-“The President has confidence in Mayor Garcetti, (and) believes he will be an excellent Representative in India,” Bedingfield said in response to a question on the objection to his nomination by a senior Republican Senator Chuck Grassley.
+"The President has confidence in Mayor Garcetti, (and) believes he will be an excellent Representative in India," Bedingfield said in response to a question on the objection to his nomination by Senator Grassley.

 "I would remind you that his nomination advanced unanimously with bipartisan support in committee and we're continuing to engage with Senators and working to earn bipartisan support for his nomination," Bedingfield said.